rachel-labri-tipton/sei-project-1-tetris/readme.md

 ### ENDING PLAY

-endGame()
+- endGame()
-resetGame()
+- resetGame()
-undrawBoard()
+- undrawBoard()

 ### SOUND FUNCTIONALITY

-Each movement of a piece has a sound function except when a piece lands on another piece.
-This part of the code is a bit repetitive as well.
-As I was adding this at the end, it was working, so I went with it.
-I've also added a button to play the original Tetris Game.
-I didn't manage to get the button to toggle play and pause.
+- each movement of a piece has a sound
+- button to play the original Tetris song

 ### THE FUN STUFF

-What I loved from the outset of this project was observing and developing my process for taking on a challenge like this one.
-From researching different approaches to the game to reading about its history, I had lots of fun learning and then making clear decisions.
-Figuring out the puzzle of mapping arrays onto a bigger array ultimately proved fun if not a bit challenging.
-Adding styling and sound was particularly enjoyable.
-In addition to that, I found that finding a stopping point and tying up loose ends, cleaning up my code a bit was an enjoyable part of the process.
+I loved the following about this project:

+- developing a process for taking on this type of project
+- researching different approaches to the game and reading up on its origin story
+- figuring out the puzzle of mapping arrays onto a bigger array
+- adding styling and sound
+- finding a stopping point and tying up loose ends

 ### FUTURE VERSIONS

+I would like a future version of this game to include the following:
+- function that changes the color of the screen when the level is changed
+- option for the player to play for a high score
-I would like to build in a function that changes the color of the screen when the level is changed and a function that draws the next piece in a small grid next to the board.
-I worked on this for awhile, but decided to let it go as the deadline for the project was approaching.
-On future versions, I'd like to create a drop immediately key with the space bar, but I also couldn't figure that out.
+- function that draws the upcoming piece in a small grid next to the board, something I worked on for awhile, but decided to let it go as the deadline for the project was approaching
+- function that lets a piece drop immediately with the space bar